 This is the most common type of microwave found in kitchens today.
 They come in various sizes including compact, mid-size, and large.
 The larger ovens can accommodate upwards of 2.0 cubic feet of food but you need to make sure you have room on your counter should you go that route.
-The countertop microwave is simple to setup as you just pull it out of the box and plug into a power outlet.
+The countertop microwave is simple to set up as you just pull it out of the box and plug into a power outlet.

-An over the range microwave oven are located over your standard oven and will provide ventilation for the stove top cooking.
+An over the range microwave oven is located over your standard oven and will provide ventilation for the stove top cooking.
 They save on counter space and are typically paired with the other appliances to greatly enhance the look of a kitchen.
 The price tends to be more than a countertop of the same size but the convenience more than makes up for that.
 If you want a stove hood and microwave combination which completely matches then this is the way to go.

 Built-in Microwave Oven

 Similar to the over the range but are mounted under a cabinet or countertop and do not provide ventilation.
 These ovens are usually matched in appearance to the other kitchen appliances, to create a more consistent decor in the room.
 If you are short on counter space then this is a good option to avoid clutter.